techmatters/terraso-mobile-client/README.md

 $ sudo apt install node watchman openjdk-17-jdk
 ```

+# Running the app locally

+Do **not** use the `a` or `i` subcommands in `npm run start`, they don't work with our workflow.
+The below commands implicitly call `npm run start` when they are finished, so you shouldn't ordinarily
+need to call it manually.

 ## Android

-1. Run `npm run start` to start the dev server.
+1. Run `npm run android` to load the app on an emulator or connnected physical device.
-2. Run `npm run android` to load the app on an emulator or connnected physical device.
+2. Run `npm run android -- --release` to load a release build of the app onto an emulator or connected physical device.

 ## iOS

-1. Run `npm run start` to start the dev server.
+1. Run `npm run ios` to load the app in the simulator.
-2. Run `npm run ios` to load the app in the simulator.
+2. Run `npm run ios -- --release` to load a release build of the app in the simulator.

 # Releases